 Essential Oils for Pain Control

 If you use your essential oils for pain control, ginger is one you may want to consider.
-On his website, Internet health guru Dr. Joseph Mercola, DO, explains that ginger is often used for pain relief.
+This aromatic oil is typically found in pain relief blends.
+However, you can also use ginger oil separately.

 One way to do this is to massage ginger essential oil into the area that hurts.
-He recommends first putting the aromatic oil in a carrier oil.
+Always put it in a carrier oil though.